SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/README.md

 ![2](https://github.com/SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/assets/25670930/3daa1149-b650-4eb0-a761-4bf13f909d41)

-we see again gEfiSystemTable + 64 which is allocatepool than memcpy and another 3 function call which we don't know now if we run until the loop begins
+we see again gEfiSystemTable + 64 which we actually don't know this time because it's of different type it's not of type bootservices this time is of type efisystemtable than memcpy and another 3 function call which we don't know now if we run until the loop begins

 ![2](https://github.com/SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/assets/25670930/1b920157-282c-4a9f-9f0c-523aa964ad41)